Love Affair with Everywhere: Packing....

 Kindle: Many were surprised when I bought this.
 I love reading actual books...ones with pages.
 There is something emotional about actually flipping the page of a book, however, since space while traveling is limited, I decided to get one.
 I am in love with it, and while I still love reading 'real' books, I love that I can read (with ease) wherever I am, whether it's a 15 hour flight to Dubai, taking the tube to work in London or Millenium Park on Tuesdays in the summer in Chicago.
 I must say, when I was sitting on a bus in London reading Shantaram on my Kindle and the guy next to me was reading the same holding the 929 page book, I was sold!

 Paper and pen: Always!
 I have a notepad and pen in the Kindle case for any random notes (even though I tend to mostly write on bar/paper napkins).
+I currently have a brilliantly beautiful, but simple, leather bound black journal with graph paper I picked up at Paperchase at King's Cross/St. Pancras in London.

 Universal Adaptor and chargers for all the devices: I don't think any explanation is required here, but do not travel to a foreign country without an adaptor.